 Currently, Sebela has a couple dozen makeup looks to choose from and plans to expand that number as it grows.
 According to Conway, once the app reaches 1,000 users, it will implement a subscription-based system.
 Soon, users will be able to buy the products they project on their face through offsite links.
 Alongside letting users see what makeup products could look like on their face, the filters have video tutorials sourced from Sebela’s youtube channel and other makeup youtube channels.

 Every time someone clicks that link and buys a product, the company will make a percentage of those funds.
 They are deciding which vendor company to partner with at the moment.

 “Sephora doesn’t really want to pay us that much, but Amazon is thinking of paying us 4% of what we sell,” Conway said about the prospective companies.

 “People (will) be able to comment on what looks good.
-We’ll also want (makeup) influencers to upload their own custom looks to the site,” said Conway.
+We’ll also want (makeup) influencers to upload their own custom looks to the site,” Conway said.